vishalraghav94/detect-node/README.md

 where

-**selectors(Optional- ["body \*"] by default)** : list of selectors path inside which node detected is to be implemented.
+**selectors(Optional- ["body \*"] by default)** : list of selectors path inside which node detection is to be implemented.

 **timing(Optional- 0ms by default)** : time limit between the adjacent function calls or to throttle down the event capturing by an specified time. (in ms)